ProEnergyVIP/Cortex/WHITEBOARD_COMPLETE.md

 ## Summary

-The shared context system provides automatic team coordination through:
+The Whiteboard provides automatic team coordination through:
 - **Coordinator**: Actively manages mission, progress, and blockers
-- **Workers**: Automatically receive and contribute to shared context
+- **Workers**: Automatically receive and contribute to the Whiteboard
 - **Context**: Central state synchronized across all agents
 - **Updates**: Audit trail of all team activity